micmejia/bible-dump/NKJV/2 Samuel/2 Sam 2.md

 Now therefore, let your hands be strengthened, and be valiant; for your master Saul is dead, and also the house of Judah has anointed me king over them." ## Ishbosheth Made King of Israel

 ###### 8
-But Abner the son of Ner, commander of Saul's army, took [^a]Ishbosheth the son of Saul and brought him over to Mahanaim;
+But Abner the son of Ner, commander of Saul's army, took Ishbosheth the son of Saul and brought him over to Mahanaim;

 ###### 9
 and he made him king over Gilead, over the Ashurites, over Jezreel, over Ephraim, over Benjamin, and over all Israel.